FlyingOwOL/FlyingOwOL/README.md

      - includes folder handling and file manipulation
 - 🌱 I’m currently a beginner in C++

+# Summary
+Beginner at deciding what tech stack should be used for specific projects.
+Comfortable with larger projects that require multiple layers for frontend(HTML, CSS, or JavaFX) or backend (Data Transfer Objects, Data Access Objects, Service) and Resources folder for organization.
+Uses google app script to automate basic form inputs on google spreadsheets.
+Familiar with Google API services on Google App Script such as: SpreadSheets, DriveApp, DocumentApp, HTML webpages, and document reader/writers (PDF creation, JSON creation).
+Can understand code enough to refactor from multiple indentations and reducing to less indentations or creating functions to store repetitive logic (applying DRY - Don't Repeat Yourself).

+About AI Usage: Sometimes vibe codes (with supervision of AI's outputs).
+If learning a new language, will ask AI to retrieve the appropriate token/syntax or library that I need for a specific project or ask if previous logic from used languages will also apply to current PL.

 <!---
 FlyingOwOL/FlyingOwOL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.